 The improvements have been designed per all DS&PM requirements and provide generous setbacks from adjacent residential neighborhood to minimize potential noise or light spill.
-Proposed materials were selected to blend into the natural desert setting and provide minimal ongoing maintenance.
+Proposed materials were selected to blend into the natural desert setting and provide minimal ongoing maintenance exceeding the standards of the COS Sensitive Design Program and Desert Park Guidelines.